61st GRADUATE STUDY PROGRAMME

 - Fluency in spoken and written English is necessary.
 As some discussions may be held in French, knowledge of French is also recommended.

-Applicants must be between 22 and 32 years of age at the time of application.
+- Applicants must be between 22 and 32 years of age at the time of application.

-Participants in the Graduate Study Programme are selected by a Selection Committee composed of officials of the United Nations Office at Geneva with various backgrounds and professional experiences.
+Participants in the Graduate Study Programme will be selected by a Selection Committee composed of UN Geneva officials with various backgrounds and professional experiences.

 The Selection Committee is guided by the following criteria:

-• Academic background
+• Academic background and achievements

 • Extracurricular activities